KhronosGroup/OpenXR-CTS/changes/conformance/pr.12.gh.OpenXR-CTS.md

 Fix: Added `WaitForGpu` call at the end of `RenderView` in `D3D12GraphicsPlugin`.
 Without this the array and wide swapchain tests failed on some hardware/driver versions.
+This is not ideal behavior, but it fixes the test for now, and has been noted for future fixing in a better way.